ddarko/Optim.jl/README.md

 # Configurable Options

 The section above described the basic API for the Optim package, although it is on the roadmap to update this soon.
-We employed several different optimization algorithms using the `method` keyword, which can take on any of the following values:
+The full list of available methods can be summarized as follows.

 Requires only a function handle:
 * `NelderMead()`